DaveBenham/VenomModules/README.md

 - **Off** (dark gray - default): patched output channels are included in the final mix
 - **On** (red): patched output channels are excluded from the final mix

+### Oversampling filter quality options
+Oversampling is used by some Clip options as well as the VCA bandlimitted options.
+These options always use 4x oversampling.

+There is a context menu option to select the quality of the filters used for oversampling.

+See [Anti-aliasing via oversampling](#anti-aliasing-via-oversampling) for more information.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.